 The best you can hope to memorize is the broad strokes.
 Which I’m about to reveal…

-How did I get acquainted with Amazon pricing and trade in history?
+How I got deep into Amazon pricing and trade in history

 I mentioned this in a previous article, but over at Zen Arbitrage we have a massive data harvesting system churning through tens of millions of products on Amazon daily.
 Among it all is trade in data for virtually every book in Amazon’s trade in store, not just at the moment but going back over two years.